What is Agitation

 V60 (Conical)

 Gentle swirl after bloom + optional Rao spin after final pour.
 Conical brewers benefit from leveling the bed to prevent uneven drawdown.
+Competition recipes often include both bloom stir and final swirl.

 Kalita Wave (Flat-Bed)

 Minimal agitation needed.
 The flat bed naturally extracts evenly.
 A light swirl after bloom is sufficient.
+Excessive agitation risks fines migration without significant benefit.

 Chemex

 Gentle stir during bloom to ensure saturation.
 The thick filter slows flow, so aggressive agitation risks stalling.
+Avoid swirling after bloom—let gravity do the work.

 Clever Dripper / Switch

 Stir during immersion phase to maximize saturation.
 No agitation needed during drawdown phase.
+Immersion brewing benefits from aggressive stirring since there's no flow to disrupt.

 Beginner recommendation: Start with a gentle swirl after bloom.
 If coffee tastes inconsistent brew-to-brew, add a bloom stir.
 If it tastes muddy or slow, reduce agitation.